Mission of the NCDA

 - Third Place - Hannah Kang: Linear IgA Bullous Dermatosis in Pediatric Patient

-Join the NCDA in Raleigh for our 2026 Legislative Advocacy Day!
+Join the NCDA in Raleigh for our 2026 Legislative Advocacy Day on May 6!

 Step behind the scenes of the legislative process and see how policy is shaped firsthand.
 This immersive experience begins with an exclusive briefing from NCDA staff on the most pressing legislative issues, along with insider guidance on how to effectively engage with elected officials.
 You’ll learn the do’s and don’ts of meeting with legislators—and have the opportunity to ask your own questions.